tkipf/compile/README.md

 # CompILE implementation example

-This is an example implementation of the CompILE model on a simple sequence segmentation toy task in PyTorch with minimal dependencies.
+This is an example implementation of the CompILE model for a sequence segmentation toy task in PyTorch with minimal dependencies.
 This implementation is optimized for readability rather than speed/efficiency, and operates on single samples instead of mini-batches of data.
+Instead of operating on state-action trajectories (pairs of state and action sequences), this simplified version of the CompILE model operates on a single input sequence.

 ## Dependencies:
 * Python 3.6 or later